Disorganized Attachment Style in Romantic Relationships: Signs & Solutions

 This theory places a special emphasis on the role of attachment in predicting a child’s later social and emotional outcome.
 Therefore, childhood experiences with an attachment figure or primary caregiver directly influence one’s intimate relationships in adulthood.

-“Attachment theory is based around how we learn to connect with others from birth, including significant influence in how those around you connect and disconnect from each other,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Attachment theory is based around how we learn to connect with others from birth, including significant influence in how those around you connect and disconnect from each other,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Childhood attachment heavily influences how you connect with your close friends and adult romantic partners.”